dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 * The client is whatever consumes the web API (mobile app, browser, etc.).
 This tutorial doesn't create a client.
 [Postman](https://www.getpostman.com/) or [curl](https://curl.haxx.se/docs/manpage.html) is used as the client to test the app.

 * A *model* is an object that represents the data in the app.
 In this case, the only model is a to-do item.
 Models are represented as C# classes, also known as **P**lain **O**ld **C**LR **O**bject (POCOs).
 * A *controller* is an object that handles HTTP requests and creates the HTTP response.
-This app has a single controller.

-* To keep the tutorial simple, the app doesn't use a persistent database.
-The sample app stores to-do items in an in-memory database.
+* The app doesn't use a persistent database, it stores to-do items in an in-memory database.

 ## Prerequisites